Jerry Seinfeld: Religion and politics

 Seinfeld is Jewish and has incorporated elements of his Jewish identity in his work.
 Although he shared that his mother was born into a large family of Syrian Orthodox Jews, he admitted to being non-religious himself.
 Seinfeld stated that he took a Scientology course when he was in his 20s; he said that he found it interesting but that he did not pursue it any further.

 Seinfeld expressed support for Israel during the Gaza war, saying "I will always stand with Israel and the Jewish people."
-Seinfeld and his family previously drew criticism, travelling to the occupied West Bank in 2018 to participate in an anti-terrorism simulation camp.
-In 2023, Seinfeld visited the headquarters of Abducted and Missing Families Forum where he met with representatives of the families and with abductees who returned from Hamas captivity, and listened to their stories.
+In December 2023, Seinfeld traveled to Israel with his family, where he met with freed hostages and representatives of hostage families at the Hostages and Missing Persons Families Forum headquarters in Tel Aviv.
+The forum said he had expressed a commitment to raising international awareness of the hostages.
+He described his trip to Israel as "the most powerful experience" in his life.
 On May 12, 2024, Seinfeld gave a commencement address and received an honorary degree at Duke University.
 During his speech, a number of students booed, waved Palestinian flags and walked out in protest.
 In June 2024, Seinfeld was heckled by protesters during a comedy show in Sydney, Australia.
 Seinfeld responded joking, "You're really influencing everyone here.
-We're all on your side now, because you've made your point so well, and in the right venue, you’ve come to the right place for a political conversation".
-A similar incident occurred at a later show in Melbourne.
-In 2025, responding to a social media influencer and ambush activist who said "Free Palestine", he shook his head and replied "I don't care about Palestine."
+We're all on your side now, because you've made your point so well, and in the right venue, you've come to the right place for a political conversation".
+A similar incident occurred at a later show in Melbourne, where he told a pro-Palestinian heckler that "You need to go back and tell whoever is running your organisation (that) 'we just gave more money to a Jew.'"
+In February 2025, Seinfeld was approached outside an event by an influencer who asked for a selfie and then — instead of a photo — held up a peace sign and said "Free Palestine."
+When asked to repeat the phrase, Seinfeld shook his head and replied: "I don't care about Palestine."

-Seinfeld has made several political contributions, including to George W. Bush's and Al Gore's presidential campaigns in 2000, and subsequently to four Democratic Party primary candidates in 2000 and 2004.

-Seinfeld has expressed his distaste for what he calls political correctness.
-In 2015, Seinfeld stated that he avoids performing on college campuses because students have become too easily offended by his comedic routines.
-In a 2024 interview with The New Yorker, Seinfeld claimed political correctness was destroying comedy, saying, "This is the result of the extreme left and PC crap, and people worrying so much about offending other people.
-When you write a script and it goes into four or five different hands, committees, groups – 'Here's our thought about this joke' – well, that's the end of your comedy."
-Months later, he walked back those comments on the "Breaking Bread" podcast, stating "I don't think, as I said, 'the extreme left' has done anything to inhibit the art of comedy.
-I'm taking that back officially."
-Seinfeld said he regrets his previous comments because changing cultural attitudes are "not [his] business."